Emisar D18 review 18*SST20 (14,000 lumens)

 Handling of the light and knurling

-Fortunately the D18 has quite a bit of rought knurling on the body so it wouldnt easily slip out of your hands, and the carry strap can help here as well.
+Fortunately, the D18 has quite a bit of rough knurling on the body so it wouldn’t easily slip out of your hands, and the carry strap can help here as well.
+A very interesting powerful flashlight

 For $100 you’ll get a beautiful little flashlight!
 I’ve tried to find something noteworthy, and the only thing I noticed is some machine marks in the lanyard attachment hole.
 Besides that, there is nothing bad to say about it.